muratk3n/thirdwave/en/README.md

 ---

-Using recorded lectures will keep quality high.
-As in lec below, can teach that course better than this guy..?
-Not many.
-"Training" teachers is a waste of time.
+Using recorded lectures will keep ed quality high.

 ---